 Focus area/description: The mission of the ACLU is to preserve and protect First Amendment rights, the right to equal protection under the law, the right to due process, the right to privacy.
 The ACLU also works to extend rights to segments of the population that have traditionally been denied their rights, including Native Americans and other people of color; lesbians, gay men, bisexuals and transgender people; women; mental-health patients; prisoners; people with disabilities; and the poor.

-ACLU (American Civil Liberties Union) of WA confirmed this listing on May 09, 2017.
+ACLU (American Civil Liberties Union) of WA confirmed this listing on April 06, 2018.

 101 Yesler Way, Suite 300

 Focus area/description: The Institutions Project (IP) represents people confined in Washington's jails, prisons, juvenile detention facilities, mental health facilities, and facilities for people with developmental disabilities.
 This work has focused on conditions of our clients' confinement, discrimination, sentencing and placement, alternatives to institutionalization, and access to courts, as well as issues related to rehabilitation, re-entry, and reductions in recidivism.

 Columbia Legal Services, Institutions Project confirmed this listing on April 09, 2018.

 Focus area/description: This Handbook is a resource for prisoners who wish to file a Section 1983 lawsuit in federal court regarding poor conditions in prison and/or abuse by prison staff.
 It also contains limited information about legal research and the American legal system.